Narrator: Laurence Lerner

 Doney: It does.
 Yeah.

-Lerner: So I stayed as a back office operator doing what essentially was prospect research.
-We also tied it into — this is the very early stages of computers — Dun & Bradstreet and created a database of both donors and prospects (current donors are always prospects because they can give more) so if there was any change in a major donor’s or prospect’s business that would benefit a charity, i.e. to generate cash so the donor/prospect could contribute — the charity would be aware of the opportunity and take advantage of the situation.
-Example: selling a piece of property that generates enormous capital gains.
-If you give a portion of that property to a charity you will get a tax deduction which might generate a tax offset and enable you to generate more available cash.
+Lerner: I remained a back-office operator doing what is now referred to as prospect research.
+We also tied the information we gathered into — this is the very early stages of computers — Dun & Bradstreet and created a database of both donors and prospects (current donors are always prospects because they can donate more) so if there was any change in a major donor or prospect’s business that would benefit a charity, i.e. to generate cash so the donor/prospect could contribute — the charity would be aware of the opportunity and take advantage of the situation.
+Example: selling a piece of real estate that generates enormous capital gains.
+If you give a specific percentage of that property to a charity prior to the consummation of the sale, the donor/seller could generate a tax deduction which might generate a sizable tax offset thereby enabling the donor to generate more cash.

-Lerner: That is how I got involved in philanthropy.
-Years later I tried to merge my academic background and my fundraising/philanthropy background when I became the chief operating officer of the Alumni Federation of NYU which was part of the development operation and part of alumni affairs.
+Lerner: Years later I tried to merge my academic background and my fundraising/philanthropy expertise when I became the chief operating officer of the Alumni Federation of NYU, inc., the independent alumni corporation.
 Following that I joined the administration of Manhattan College

-as a vice-president of development and created a development operation where none existed.
+as vice-president of development and created a development operation where none existed.